-Conclusions Prevention &amp; Self-Care (with emphasis on education, awareness and optimising prevention strategies whilst improving early detection and intervention in the neighbourhood setting); Dermatology in Primary Care (reviewing the role of the GPs and other HCPs improving education and training to develop GPwERs across the ICS, with vastly improved triaging working with hospital consultants to expand the use of digital images and Teledermatology); Hospital Care (ensuring the right treatment is available in the right place in a timely manner, effectively reducing avoidable hospital visits through effective triage and referral from the community to help with the challenges faced with hospital demand and capacity); Condition management (providing improved education of patients to help them come to terms with and understand their condition to improve self-management, but also helping to ensure patients' have access when required to social care along with appropriate menta health support where the need for this has been identified as early as possible and raising patients' awareness of the available charitable and third sector support for specific conditions).
-The review describes a future care system in optimal care settings and with care provided at different levels of urgency and envisages 2 higt priority, 1 high/ medium and 2 medium priority programmes to transform care: Med - Whole system skin health prevention strategies and awareness through a 3 tier education programme across the ICS High - Enabling local access through development of the GPwER model and true partnership working using Teledermatology and digita images across Nottinghamshire Med - Appropriate support, care and access to mental health services for patients with long term skin health problems High / Med - Hospital dermatology services and resources To achieve these there are a range of enabling requirements for the ICS across Next Steps This strategy sets the future direction of development for skin health care in the ICS and it is proposed it will shape future work of the ICS in a number of ways: The identified priorities and programmes should be used to inform commissioning ICS, ICP and PCN activity The enabling activities require development and inclusion in the relevant ICS workstreams to inform their work programmes The impact on estate and configuration changes require inclusion in a programme of pre-consultation business case development alongside the service changes recommended from other reviews, although the impact for skin health is less specific in relation to community hub space The aggregate impact of the collective suite of service reviews should be used to shape focus of future service provision in acute and community settings in the ICS comply with their statutory duties and system/organisational governance processes, particularly (but not limited to) those relating to patient and public involvement; equality and inequality analysis
+- Prevention & Self-Care (with emphasis on education, awareness and optimising prevention strategies whilst improving early detection and intervention in the neighbourhood setting); - Dermatology in Primary Care (reviewing the role of the GPs and other HCPs improving education and training to develop GPwERs across the ICS, with vastly improved triaging working with hospital consultants to expand the use of digital images and Teledermatology); - Hospital Care (ensuring the right treatment is available in the right place in a timely manner, effectively reducing avoidable hospital visits through effective triage and referral from the community to help with the challenges faced with hospital demand and capacity); - Condition management (providing improved education of patients to help them come to terms with and understand their condition to improve self-management, but also helping to ensure patients' have access when required to social care along with appropriate mental health support where the need for this has been identified as early as possible and raising patients' awareness of the available charitable and third sector support for specific conditions).

+The review describes a future care system in optimal care settings and with care provided at different levels of urgency and envisages 2 high priority, 1 high/ medium and 2 medium priority programmes to transform care:

+- Med Whole system skin health prevention strategies and awareness through a 3 tier education programme across the ICS - High Enabling local access through development of the GPwER model and true partnership working using Teledermatology and digital images across Nottinghamshire - Med Appropriate support, care and access to mental health services for patients with long term skin health problems - High Develop skin lesion non-2ww BCC pathways to provide equity of access across all settings of the ICS - High/ Med Hospital dermatology services and resources

+To achieve these there are a range of enabling requirements for the ICS across workforce, estate, technology, culture and financial systems.
+Collectively these initiatives can transform and provide long term health improvement and sustainability in the area of skin health care in the Nottingham and Nottinghamshire ICS.